yoheishimomae/device-wall-discovery/README.md

 Device Wall - Discovery
 ===

 Keeps track of devices that are connected to USB hubs.
 Useful for device inventory.
+Also, have a look at [Device Wall - Site](https://github.com/yoheishimomae/device-wall-site)

 Setup